bart747/bart747/_posts/2015-09-15-loading-multiple-hi-res-images.markdown

 {% endhighlight %}

 As you can see, I made all big images uploaded with JS hidden.
-That way an user will not see all, or at least big part, of their loading process.
+That way a user will not see all, or at least big part, of their loading process.
 It's also because of how the gallery is meant to work.

-BTW, it's good to know that there will be some small but significant time frame between moment where an user sees the first big image and miniatures, and when he/she decides to see other full-size photos.
+BTW, it's good to know that there will be some small but significant time frame between moment where a user sees the first big image and miniatures, and when he/she decides to see other full-size photos.

 Now, to make gallery work right, you need to write some 'hide and show' thing like this: